ndrakos/blog/_posts/2023-03-24-MIRISim_Troubleshooting_Part_III.md

 ### Notes:

-- Still doesn't seem like the galaxies are working
+- Still doesn't seem like the galaxies are working.
+Maybe they are just too small/faint?
 - Running the pipeline changes the WCS of the raw image.
 Why is this?